tsypa/soundfics/README.md

 # soundfics
 A proxy which play sounds for chess moves and events highlighted from the FICS traffic
 ## Motivation
-Soundfics is designed to be sound replacement if you use FICS client without good acoustinc behaviour
+Soundfics is designed to sound backlight&nbsp;if you don't like your FICS client acoustic behaviour
 ## Requirements
 - Unix flavor OS (Linux or other)
 - nodejs